 Suggestions for Applicants

-- Attend one of three Grant Information Sessions (two in person and one via Zoom with a recorded version available by May 6).
+- Attend one of four Grant Information Sessions (three in person and one via Zoom with a recorded version available shortly after).
 See the Arts & History Grants for details.

 - Request between $1,000 - $3,000 if you’ve never received a grant from the Department of Arts & History.
 Consider developing a project that has a smaller scope that you can build upon and potentially request additional funds for in future grant cycles.

 - Consider what is practical to accomplish within the timeframe.
 Big ideas are valuable!
 But for this grant, be realistic about what you can accomplish given the time frame and range of grant awards ($1,000 - $5,000).
 Also consider the context of Covid-19 and requirements from venues and personal comfort levels.
 (For example, you may want to consider an online or virtual project, at least as a backup, in case group gatherings remain limited or revert to earlier phase.
 See the City of Boise Covid-19 Information page for the most updated information.)

 - Consult with Tilley Bubb about your project.

 - Request feedback on a complete draft version of your application by June 6, 2023.
 Staff cannot guarantee a thorough review after these dates because of time necessary to provide helpful feedback.
 (Draft reviews are completed on a first-come, first-served basis.)

 Note: We will process the first 80% of a grant award after the recipient (1) signs the Agreement; (2) fills out a W9 form; and (3) submits an invoice.
 The remaining 20% of the award is processed after the recipient submits a final report and invoice.